FERPA Frequently Asked Questions (FAQs)

 All educational records directly related to a student and maintained by the institution should be handled securely.
 Registration forms, grades and transcripts, student information displayed on a computer screen, student schedules, class assignments, class rosters, and any electronic or paper document with the student's ID or grades on it are all education records and should be handled with FERPA in mind.

 What information is NOT considered a part of the education record?

 Notes kept by faculty/staff that are not accessible to any other person (sole possession notes), alumni records that contain information gathered after the student is no longer in attendance, employment records unless employment is contingent upon student status (such as work-study or GA / TA assignments), Department of Public Safety records that are maintained solely for law enforcement purposes and are revealed only to law enforcement agencies, and student medical records created by a healthcare professional and disclosed only to other healthcare professionals for the medical/health treatment of the student.
 Once a law enforcement or medical record has been disclosed to an institution, however, it becomes part of the educational record.

 What information may be released without a student’s consent?

-Directory information, information for which the student has given written release, information needed by a school official with a legitimate educational interest, information needed by certain government agencies, final disciplinary results of a crime of violence committed by a student, parental notification of an alcohol/drug violation committed by a student under 21 years of age, disclosures to parents of dependent students, disclosures to victims of crimes of violence or non-forcible sex offenses, disclosures to other schools which the student seeks or intends to enroll or where the student is already enrolled as long as the disclosure is for purposes related to the student's enrollment or transfer, and emergency situations where there is an imminent risk to health and safety.
+Directory information, information for which the student has given written release, information needed by a school official with a legitimate educational interest, final disciplinary results of a crime of violence committed by a student, parental notification of an alcohol/drug violation committed by a student under 21 years of age, disclosures to victims of crimes of violence or non-forcible sex offenses, disclosures to other schools which the student seeks or intends to enroll or where the student is already enrolled as long as the disclosure is for purposes related to the student's enrollment or transfer, and emergency situations where there is an imminent risk to health and safety.